 If you have a dead car battery first thing every morning, you might have a parasitic battery drain and you should conduct a car battery drain test.
+See this post for more information on how to test for a battery drain.
 Or, you may have a charging system problem.
 Start by checking your charging system and ruling out a battery drain issue.

 Start by testing the car charging system

 Use a digital battery tester to check the condition of the car battery and the charging system.
 Attach the meter to the car battery and enter the battery type and cold cranking amps listed on the battery label.
 Then press the test button and read the results.
 If the battery tests, good, move on to the charging system test.
 If that tests good, move on to the next test to check for a battery drain issue.

 The tester shown here is MUCH more reliable than the older “toaster” style testers that just put a load on the battery.
 A load test used to be the gold standard, but not anymore.
 The load tester show here is called a “toaster” because when you press the test button it energizes heating coils to simulate a load on the battery.
 If the battery maintains at leas 9.6 volts during the test, it’s considered good.
 The coils get hot enough to make toast, so bring some bread and butter when you use this tester.

 The Solar BA9 tester, on the other hand performs a resistance and capacitance test as well as a simulated load test.
 There are far more reliable in determining the condition of your battery.
 The tester can also test your charging system.

 Symptoms of a bad car battery

 1) If your battery is dead shortly after the engine is intentionally turned off that’s the sign of a bad battery.